FoxGeoff/wm-product-image-display/README.md

 ### Kanban Task : BUILD NODE SERVER

-1. This server is just for image display
+1. This node server is just for image display